RoyIvia/aws-customer-churn-mlops/architecture/README.md

 # 22. IAM Architecture

-AWS IAM provides the authorization layer for the platform.
+AWS IAM provides the authorisation layer for the platform.

 The architecture separates human identities from workload identities.